ComputeCanada/magic_castle/docs/README.md

 of the virtual machines.

 Each instance is identified by a unique hostname.
-The hostname structure is the key followed by the instance 1-based index.
+The hostname structure is the key followed by the (1-based) index of the instance.
 The following map:
 ```hcl
 instances = {
   mgmt     = { type = "p2-4gb", tags = [...] },